gmorningman/ubuntu-crypto-mining-server/README.md

 ssh rig1@10.0.0.237
 ```

+# network settings
-# might have to fuck with internet settings if using wifi
+- if your're using wifi you might have to fuck with the internet settings
 - if the internet is working after fresh install i'd just leave it alone and skip this to save your sanity.

 - troubleshooting: finding device names